Syntea/xdef/README.md

 Prerequisities:
   * download project X-definition, e.g. from GitHub
+    * git-repo uses file system symbolic links.
+If it's not enabled in your git, it can be enabled by two git-commands (run from the git-project root directory) "git config set core.symlinks true", "git reset --hard".
+      For example, on Linux OS it is enabled by default.
+For example, on Windows OS it is disabled by default and in addition, "Developer Mode" (Start > Settings > Update & Security > For developers > Developer Mode > On) must be enabled in the system settings beforehand
   * install _java_ (at least version 8)
   * install _maven_ (at least version 3.6)
   * configuration: